kjolley/BIGSdb/README.txt

 v1.23.6: *Use multiple threads for alignment stage for Genome Comparator, ITOL,
           and GrapeTree plugins.
-v1.23.5: *Support for only using type alleles when autotagging missing loci.
+         *Option for a curator to re-open a closed submission. v1.23.5: *Support for only using type alleles when autotagging missing loci.
          *Fix REST OAuth calls when mounted in domain sub-directory.
          *Indicate ST in uploaded isolate submissions.